 There are a few ways to remain competitive with your returns policy.
 For example, physical stores can offer free returns and exchanges in store.
 You can leverage the high volume of holiday sales by offering free shipping and returns only during those times.

-Use a little creativity to offset costs but still have the customer feel satisfied that they got a good deal and excellent service.
+You can offset costs by using a little creativity and still have the customer feel satisfied that they got a good deal and excellent service.

 Is Your Current Return Process Working?

-Another term for returns is “Reverse Logistics,” and it describes the process perfectly.
+Another term for returns is “Reverse Logistics,” and it perfectly describes the process.
 Like making water flow uphill, your customer must return the merchandise while you send back the money.
 Customer returns are an unfortunate but unavoidable side of eCommerce.
-Returns from online purchases range from 15% to as much as 30% during the holidays.
+Online merchandise returns range from 15% to as much as 30% during the holidays.

 No one wants to deal with refunds, including your customer.
 Make the experience as painless as possible, and they will reward you by returning to shop again.